nvdhulst79/OSC_buttons/README.md

 # OSC-Muis

 A wireless OSC button controller built on the Seeed XIAO ESP32-C3.
-Designed to trigger sounds in [LuPlayer](https://luplayer.org/) (Keyboard Mapped mode) via OSC over WiFi.
+Designed to trigger sounds in [LuPlayer](https://luplayer.org/) (Keyboard Mapped or Eight Faders mode) via OSC over WiFi.

 ## What it does